gorlapraveen/firefox_b2b_comm_radio_addon/README.md

 *A system/Device which is censored(refused internet connection) to access Web, can Privately access Web:*

-  1. This helps in communicating with nearby systems(having Internet access) within the radio frequency range when your(or someones) Internet service Provider refused to provide user based internet and/or when there is a circumvent of Individual user defined Censorship for accesing Web.
+  1. This helps in communicating with nearby systems(having Internet access) within the radio frequency range when your(or someones) Internet service Provider refused to provide user based internet and/or when there is individual user defined Censorship for accesing Web.

   2. Need no direct internet access(or WiFi network) for two or more system communication within the range.